blyxyas/Braincum/docs/specs.md

 - `^`: resets value/address to 0.
 - `~`: opposes value/address to bound<sup>[[1](#bottom-note-1)]</sup>.
 - `@`:
-    - value: sets to address % 255.
+    - value: sets to address modulo 255.
     - address: sets to value.
 - `'`: applies the [Char algorithm](#char-algorithm).
 - `"`: stringifies the value/address and changes to its ordinal<sup>[[2](#bottom-note-2)]</sup>.